Tlantic/indoor-positioning/services/database/README.md

 # Database Project

-Provides an Rest API for data access
+Provides an Rest API and an Message Queue for data access

 #### Api